derflocki/multi-monitor-login/Readme.md

     gsettings set org.gnome.shell enabled-extensions "['multi-monitor-login@derflocki.github.com']"
     ```

+## Known Problems

+**Sometimes** when the monitors change while the computer is suspended (e.g when removing from the dock) the cloned top-bar stays visible over the

 ## Acknowledgement

 Thanks [PRATAP-KUMAR](https://github.com/PRATAP-KUMAR), Florian Müllner and everyone else who helped document [How to enable extension for the gdm user?](https://discourse.gnome.org/t/how-to-enable-extension-for-the-gdm-user/18140).